 Why is my PC stuck on resetting this PC?

-Your reset may be actually stuck or it may be taking too long.
-It is pretty common for the reset to get stuck on a percentage such as 1, 10, 30, etc. These percentages denote particular operations that are being carried out like copying files, restoring the registry, etc. Once it passes that number, the Reset process is completed in a relatively lesser time.
+Your reset may actually be stuck, or it may be taking too long.
+It is pretty common for the reset to get stuck on a percentage.
+These percentages denote particular operations that are being carried out like copying files, restoring the registry, etc. Once it passes that number, the Reset process is completed in a relatively lesser time.
 While it is advisable not to interrupt the Reset operation – if it has been more than an hour or two, then you have a problem.

-Usually, reset will get stuck because of file permissions or file corruption.
-Your system files that are connected to the Reset operation can get corrupted and as a result of which your PC is unable to reset.
+Usually, the reset gets stuck due to file permissions or file corruption.
+Your system files associated with the Reset operation can become corrupted, preventing your PC from resetting.
 The corrupted files can be repaired using various methods.
 Sometimes, it can be a mere glitch.
-This glitch is stopping the utility from loading files reset files.
+This glitch is stopping the utility from loading the reset files.

-If Reset this PC is stuck on your Windows computer, here are some suggestions to help you get out of the situation:
+If Reset This PC is stuck on Getting things ready, at 100 %, on Downloading, on Canceling or on Preparing to reset on your Windows 11/10 computer, here are some suggestions to help you get out of the situation:

 - Get into Safe Mode or Advanced Startup screen